Which collagen to choose? The Complete Guide to Collagen Types

 Collagen in nutricosmetics

-The Collactive® is our flagship collagen, composed of 94% type I marine collagen and 6% elastin, sourced from wild fish.
+The Collactive® is our flagship collagen, composed of 94% type I marine collagen and 6% elastin, derived from wild fish.
 This collagen is ideal for advanced anti-aging formulas, with proven clinical results:

-- Effectiveness from 2g/day to reduce wrinkles, improve hydration, and enhance skin firmness.
+• Effectiveness from 2g/day to reduce wrinkles, improve hydration, and strengthen skin firmness.

 Naticol®: for radiance, anti-spot, and hair

 The Naticol marine collagen® is a marine collagen of type I and III, without elastin, sourced from sustainable aquaculture and certified "Friend of the Sea".
-It primarily acts on skin radiance, anti-spot treatment, and hair health.
+It mainly acts on skin radiance, anti-spot effects, and hair health.

 HMG® Collagen: for joint well-being

-HMG® Collagen combines types I and III and does not contain elastin.
-Sourced from wild fish, it is specially recommended for joint health, with a solid scientific basis demonstrating its effectiveness.
+The HMG® Collagen combines types I and III and does not contain elastin.
+Sourced from wild fish, it is specially recommended for joint health, with a strong scientific basis demonstrating its effectiveness.

 Discover the D-LAB collagen range

-Collagen-based cosmetic ingredients are used for their beneficial properties on the skin.
-Cosmetic products containing collagen, in the form of peptides or hydrolysates, are designed to strengthen the skin's structure and reduce visible signs of aging.
+Cosmetic active ingredients based on collagen are used for their beneficial properties on the skin.
+Cosmetic products containing collagen, in the form of peptides or hydrolysates, are designed to strengthen the skin's structure and reduce visible signs of aging

-When applied to the skin, these collagen actives can help improve skin firmness and elasticity, reduce the appearance of wrinkles and fine lines, and promote deeper hydration.
-They can also stimulate the production of new collagen by skin cells, thus helping to maintain the youth and beauty of the skin.
+When applied to the skin, these collagen actives can help improve skin tone and elasticity, reduce the appearance of wrinkles and fine lines, and promote deeper hydration.
+They can also stimulate the production of new collagen by skin cells, thereby helping to maintain the youthfulness and beauty of the skin.

-However, oral collagen works differently: it penetrates the blood and deeply and globally nourishes the dermis, directly targeting the cells.
+However, oral collagen works differently: it enters the bloodstream and nourishes the dermis in a deep and comprehensive way, directly targeting the cells.

-This In & Out approach is complementary, providing your skin with the best external care and internal benefits for optimal results.
+This In & Out approach is complementary, offering your skin the best of external care and internal benefits for optimal results.

-Couple your collagen active ingredient with your food supplement or collagen powder for quality In & Out action.
+Pair your collagen asset with your dietary supplement or collagen powder for a quality In & Out action.

-To conclude, in order to know which collagen to choose, you must already know for which problem you wish to treat.
+To conclude, in order to know which collagen to choose, you first need to know what issue you want to address with a treatment.
 From there, choose the best collagen treatment based on your needs and the explanations we have given you.

 How to choose the most suitable collagen supplement?